 Your Complete Resource For Tattooing In Australia

 Tattooing Australia is a community for learning about tattooing, finding tattoo designs and for sharing artist information.
 Australians are mad about tattoos and so are we.
 Check out our tattoo design resources for more information about popular styles.
 See our artist profiles to find some of Australia’s most talented tattooists and look at their work.
 If you like what you see you can even contact them to book a consultation.
-Be sure to check out our partner studios in one of Australia’s 4 major cities.
+Be sure to check out our recommended studios in one of Australia’s 4 major cities.

 Tattoo Design Ideas!